saucelabs/elemental-next/frontend/docs/updated-tips/39-drag-and-drop/ruby.md

 ---
-title: '39: How to Test HTML5 Drag and Drop'
+title: "39: How to Test HTML5 Drag and Drop"
-id: '39-drag-and-drop-ruby'
+id: "39-drag-and-drop-ruby"
-contentUrl: "docs/updated-tips/drag-and-drop/39-drag-and-drop-ruby"
+contentUrl: "docs/drag-and-drop/39-drag-and-drop-ruby"
 sidebar_label: Ruby
 text: "Exercising a page's drag-and-drop functionality used to be simple with Selenium's Action Builder, but sadly, it won't work with HTML5 drag and drop."
 number: 39